ux-studies/summer-2021/studies/study-0/tasks/README.md

 # tasks

-The tasks contain 6 study tasks with step-by-step instructions and hints, if needed.
+The tasks directory contains 6 study tasks with step-by-step instructions and hints, if needed.

 Overview of instructions:
 1. After cloning this repository on your machine and starting your Kubernetes cluster, change directories to the tasks folder.